macadmins/nudge-python/README.md

 ## Building this package
 You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package.

+** This is not to be confused with [munki](https://github.com/munki/munki).** Munki-Pkg is a standalone project that works with all macOS tooling and MDMs

 ## Credits
 This tool would not be possible without [nibbler](https://github.com/pudquick/nibbler), written by [Michael Lynn](https://twitter.com/mikeymikey).